 "You're only as good as your system."

 A digital system to manage data is essential because it provides a repeatable way for your business to manage information.
+You can't have even department and team operating in it's own siloed way.
 How information is managed is your company’s operating system, and it’s key to growing your business.
 Every business is only as good as its system.
 The more your system improves, the ceiling of what can be managed rises with it.

 "What can be measured can be improved."